robwco/workshop-marketing/rfps.md

 <div class="reading wrap" markdown="1">

-### So why do RFPs suck then?
+### So how can I make RFPs suck less?

-They suck because they're time consuming.
+RFPs suck because they're time consuming.

 Often there's not a lot of feedback involved in the process (or you don't take advantage of there feedback loop that's there) and you're left feeling like you just sent a carefully crafted proposal into a black hole of emptiness.